 - Tuesday, July 30th – Case-Shiller Home Price index; Consumer Confidence index.

 - Friday, August 2nd – Employment report.
-Consensus is for the U.S. official unemployment rate to come in at to 7.5%.
+The consensus is for the U.S. official unemployment rate to come in at 7.5%.
 Federal Reserve Chairman Ben Bernanke has reiterated the Fed's intent to pursue accommodative monetary policy as long as the official unemployment rate (which Bernanke himself recently said "probably understates the weakness of the labor market") exceeds 6.5%.

 Clint Siegner is a Director at Money Metals Exchange, a precious metals dealer recently named "Best in the USA" by an independent global ratings group.
 A graduate of Linfield College in Oregon, Siegner puts his experience in business management along with his passion for personal liberty, limited government, and honest money into the development of Money Metals' brand and reach.
 This includes writing extensively on the bullion markets and their intersection with policy and world affairs.